DDogCap/discfinder-app/RAKERDIVER_SETUP.md

 # RakerDiver Role Setup Guide

-This guide explains how to set up and use the new RakerDiver role and bulk turn-in functionality in the DiscFinder app.
+This guide explains how to set up and use the new RakerDiver role and bulk turn-in functionality in the DZDiscFinder app.

 ## 🎯 What is a RakerDiver?